Introduction to Modeling Propagation Loss in an Urban Environment

 Using analytical terrain

-You will use a local terrain file for analysis and visualization.
+Use a local terrain file for analysis and visualization.

 1. Select the Basic - Terrain page.
 You can see that Use terrain server for analysis is turned off.

-2. Select the Use check box for SRTM_Skopje.pdtt in the Custom Analysis Terrain Sources frame.
+2. Select the Use checkbox for SRTM_Skopje.pdtt in the Custom Analysis Terrain Sources frame.

 3. Click Apply to accept your changes and to keep the Properties Browser open.

-Introduction to Urban Propagation Wireless InSite model
+Modeling the RF Environment with the Urban Propagation Wireless InSite model

 Enabling the Urban Propagation Wireless InSite model